leouieda/website/papers/paper-tesseroids-2016.md

 There is also a separate Python implementation of the same algorithm in the `fatiando.gravmag.tesseroid` module of the open-source library [/software/fatiando] (introduced in version 0.3).

-Presentations about the modeling methods and previous versions of the software:

-* [/posters/goce2011]
-* [/talks/agu2010]

 # Abstract